gitkraken/vscode-gitlens/README.md

 - Adds an _Add Co-authors_ command (`gitlens.addAuthors`) to add a co-author to the commit message input box

 - Adds a _Copy SHA_ command (`gitlens.copyShaToClipboard`) to copy the commit SHA of the current line to the clipboard or from the most recent commit to the current branch, if there is no current editor

+- Adds a _Copy Relative Path_ command (`gitlens.copyRelativePathToClipboard`) to copy the relative path, of the active file in the editor, to the clipboard

 - Adds a _Copy Message_ command (`gitlens.copyMessageToClipboard`) to copy the commit message of the current line to the clipboard or from the most recent commit to the current branch, if there is no current editor

 - Adds a _Copy Current Branch_ command (`gitlens.copyCurrentBranch`) to copy the name of the current branch to the clipboard